 Why are some UK families turning to alternative options to mainstream school?

 You may have seen the recent poll by the National Education Union (NEU).
-It worryingly revealed that more than a quarter of UK teachers planned to quit education by 2024.
+It worryingly revealed that one fifth of UK teachers planned to quit education by 2024.
 A major complaint was poor work-life balance for teaching staff.
 However, many teachers said they felt pupils were being overly assessed, and that school had become more about the grades rather than the children themselves.

 It seems like this dissatisfaction is shared by many parents and pupils, too, which could be one of the reasons for the shift towards different schooling methods.
 Another common grievance is that UK schools are less able to accommodate for pupils with special educational or extra support needs.
 This is likely due to ever-expanding class sizes, limiting one-to-one contact with teachers.